NeilHnxTcc/EVRB/README.md

 ```

 ## Acknowledgement
 Some codes are based on the [Qwen2.5-vl](https://github.com/QwenLM/Qwen2.5-VL) and [SID](https://github.com/huofushuo/SID).
-Thanks for their excellent works!
+Thanks for their excellent work!

 ## Citation